 Determination of gene copies per cell for G. lapillus

-To determine the mean SSU rDNA copies per cell, the dilution series with a known cell count (3880 to 0.04 cells and 5328 to 0.05 for HG4 and HG7 respectively, see section Cell based calibration curve) were used as input for calculation.
+To determine the mean SSU rRNA copies per cell, a 10 fold dilution series of strains HG4 and HG7 were used, as described previously.
+These dilution series were based on DNA extracted from known numbers of cells, and then serially diluted (3880 to 0.04 cells and 5328 to 0.05 for HG4 and HG7 respectively).

 The slope of the linear regression of SSU copies was used to determine copy number by correlating the qPCR detection of the gene based calibration curves and cell numbers.
-This slope of the linear regression was then used to determine the gene copy number per cell [61 ].
+This slope of the linear regression was then used to determine the gene copy number per cell [43].